cwlinode/docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-your-linode.md

     >
     >You can also supply any other options (see `coreos-install -h`).
 If you do not want verbose output, you can leave out the `-v` flag.

-2. ADVANCED: at this point, you can modify the image by mounting `/dev/sda9`.
-For example, you can make additions to your cloud-config file, you can add an
-`authorized_keys` for the `core` user as follows:
+2. ADVANCED: At this point, you can modify the image by mounting `/dev/sda9`.
+For example, you can make additions to your cloud-config file, you can add an `authorized_keys` for the `core` user as follows:

         mount /dev/sda9
         cat > /media/sda9/home/core/.ssh/authorized_keys <<EOF